jgillick/AVR-Libs/MultidropBusProtocol/examples/03_simple_485/README.md

    * `DE` / `RE` -> `PD2`
  * Connected both transceiver together by their A/B pins (`A` -> `A`, `B` -> `B`).
  * On the slave AVR, connect an LED from `PD2` to ground (with a current limiting resistor).
+ * Optionally, you can also attach an LED on master from `PD2` to ground (with a current limiting resistor). and it will blink ever time it tells the slave AVR to blink.

 Now add power to both AVRs and you should see the LED blink every second.